Weicheng-Ye/example_repository/README.md

 # example_repository
-A repository to model the Github overflow
+A repository to model the Github overflow QuantEcon